-The issue of a trade’s value from a consideration of Risk to Reward came up during the week as I was starting my TC Trial.
-This article highlights the issues that are important to consider when evaluating Risk to Reward in consideration of TC signals that trigger within Technical patterns and those that trigger with a break of technical pattern.
+The issue of a trade’s value from a consideration of Risk to Reward came up during my TC Trial.
+This article addresses the important factors to note when evaluating Risk to Reward in consideration of TC signals that trigger:

 TC Signal with breakouts from Technical Patterns:

 Friday 26th May 2017 ended up being a day of Yen strength and much movement across Yen pairs and this example uses the move on the EUR/JPY.
 My morning update on that Friday revealed the EUR/JPY setting up with the following consolidation pattern on the 4hr chart (see below).
 Traders need to look either side of such consolidation patterns and check to see whether there are any major horizontal support / resistance levels or key Fibonacci zones that could impact price action.
 This 4hr EUR/JPY chart revealed that any breakout to the downside had a reasonable amount of room to move with the first Fibonacci level being almost 200 pips away: